Having a "Jerry Maguire" moment...

 I hear attorneys brag that they have a client worth $10 million, $25 million, $100 million, and that's wonderful.
 But what about those who have "only" $1 million or $200,000 or nothing but a stack of debts?
 Don't those people deserve a good attorney too?

 I know the importance of putting in place a comprehensive plan to protect your family and loved ones.
 I have seen firsthand the mess that family members have to clean up when there is no effective plan.
 If I honestly believe that everyone, regardless of the size of their family or the size of their portfolio, needs an estate plan (which I do!), then shouldn't I be willing to serve everyone, regardless of the size of their family or portfolio?

 I believe I can Do Good and Do Well without having to commoditize my clients.

 So let me forevermore put to bed the question "Who is my ideal client," by asking 3 simple questions of my own:

 Are you breathing?

-Do you want to take control and not let the State of North Carolina decide who gets your stuff when you die?
+Would you rather decide how your estate is to be distributed rather than letting the State of North Carolina decide who gets things when you die?

-Are you willing to invest your time and energy in working with an attorney to develop a custom-built plan?
+Are you willing to invest your time and energy in working with an attorney to develop a custom-built plan for your family?

 If you answered yes to all 3, then...